Interstate 27: History

 The roadway between Lubbock and Amarillo was part of the Puget Sound to Gulf Highway (SH 9), one of the original state highways defined in 1917.
 In 1926, it became part of US 385, which was absorbed into US 87 in 1935.
 The SH 9 overlap was dropped in the 1939 renumbering.
 Paving began in 1929 near Plainview and was almost complete by 1940, with only about 8 mi south of Canyon still bituminous surfaced until later that decade.
 The Canyon Expressway, a freeway upgrade of US 87 (also US 60 there) between Canyon and Amarillo, was built in the late 1950s and early 1960s.
-This highway, with a design speed of 45 mph, included frontage roads along its entire length and ended in each city with a Y interchange: the split of US 60 and US 87 in Canyon, and a split between the two oneway pairs of Taylor and Fillmore Streets and Pierce and Buchanan Streets in Amarillo.
-The Dumas Expressway, a freeway upgrade of US 87 north from Amarillo, opened several years later, feeding into the same oneway pairs.
+This highway, with a design speed of 45 mph, included frontage roads along its entire length and ended in each city with a Y interchange: the split of US 60 and US 87 in Canyon, and a split between the two oneway pairs of Taylor and Fillmore streets and Pierce and Buchanan streets in Amarillo.
+The Dumas Expressway, a freeway upgrade of US 87 north from Amarillo, opened several years later, feeding into the same one-way pairs.

 Four-laning of US 87 from Canyon to Lubbock was completed in the late 1960s, with the last section to be widened lying between Abernathy and Lubbock.
 While this was built as a surface divided highway south of Canyon, short sections of freeway were built through New Deal, Abernathy, and Hale Center, and interchanges were built at US 70 and SH 194 on the new bypass of Plainview and at SH 86 (toward the west) south of Tulia.
-The original two-lane road, where bypassed, became Loop 461 (New Deal, 1968, marked as Bus.
-US 87-G), Loop 369 (Abernathy, 1962), a local street (Hale Center), and Loop 445 (Plainview, 1967, marked as Bus.
+The original two-lane road, where bypassed, became Loop 461 (in New Deal in 1968; marked as Bus.
+US 87-G), Loop 369 (in Abernathy in 1962), a local street (in Hale Center), and Loop 445 (in Plainview in 1967; marked as Bus.
 US 87-G).